wanjee/ShuweeAdminBundle/doc/datagrid.md

 * *label_true*: Label to show when field value resolves to TRUE.
 Expects null or string.
 Defaults to 'Yes'.
 * *label_false*: Label to show when field value resolves to FALSE.
 Expects null or string.
 Defaults to 'No'.
+* *toggle*: Display a link to switch from one value to another directly in the datagrid.
+Expects boolean.
+Defaults to false.

 #### Callback return type